History of 529 plans

 Which states offer 529 plans?

-As long as the plan satisfies a few basic requirements, the federal tax law provides special tax benefits to you, the plan participant.
+As long as the plan satisfies a few basic requirements, the federal tax law provides special tax benefits, such as 5-year gift tax averaging and tax-free qualified distributions.
 See the top 7 benefits of 529 plans.

 Types of 529 plans

 529 plans are usually categorized as either prepaid tuition or college savings plans.

 - College Savings Plans work much like a Roth 401(k) or Roth IRA by investing your after-tax contributions in mutual funds or similar investments.
 The 529 college savings plan offers several investment options from which to choose.
 The 529 plan account will go up or down in value based on the performance of the investment options.
 You can see how each 529 plan’s investment options are performing by reviewing our quarterly 529 plan performance rankings.

 - Prepaid Tuition Plans let you pre-pay all or part of the costs of an in-state public college education.
 They may also be converted for use at private and out-of-state colleges.
 The Private College 529 Plan is a separate prepaid plan for private colleges, sponsored by more than 250 private colleges.

 Educational institutions can offer a prepaid tuition plan but not a college savings plan.